JimOfLeisure/streamer-background/readme.md

 ## Status

 The object structure is in place and working well.
-Currently hard-sized green rectangles are draw and will bounce around or attempt to recede into the background via scaling down, but the scaling is not yet working as desired.
+Currently hard-sized green rectangles are drawn and will bounce around or attempt to recede into the background via scaling down, but the scaling is not yet working as desired.